 And, because you are a thinking and discriminating adult learner, everything needs to be discussed and questioned with the trainer and your fellow learners – rather than passively accepted because it comes from an ‘expert’.

-If you know nothing about NLP reading is valuable.
-That said, there are online NLP sites, such our own, which provide free and in-depth information about NLP to enable you to decide if it’s something that will be or interest and of value to you.
+If you know nothing about NLP reading about it is useful.
+And there are lots of online NLP sites, such as this one, which provide free and in-depth information about NLP to enable you to decide if it’s something that will be or interest and of value to you.